-The Society was based in Ashford, Middlesex, UK (IO91SK) and was formed in 1964.
+The Society is based in Ashford, Middlesex, UK (IO91SK) and was formed in 1964.
 We used the olde English name 'Echelford' rather than 'Ashford', to avoid confusion with other Ashfords in Kent, Derbyshire and Eire.
-A move to the current meeting place at Walton-on-Thames was voted in by the Membership at the 2012 AGM.
+A move to Walton-on-Thames occurred in 2012, followed in June 2019 by a move back to Ashford.

 Membership is open to anyone with an interest in Amateur Radio.
 Currently the annual Membership fee is £10.
 To apply for Membership, please contact the Treasurer.